 The bubonic plague, or “Black Death”, caused millions of deaths across Europe in the Middle Ages.

 The inhabitants of Oberammergau vowed that, if the plague subsided, they would stage a passion play every ten years in praise of God.
 The epidemic did indeed pass and, believing in divine intervention, the villagers were true to their word and staged the first play in 1634.
 Today their descendants uphold their vow to ring church bells every Sunday at four in the afternoon as long as the plague stays away – and the visitors keep coming.

 The Passion Play has become the world’s largest play.
-Anyone born in Oberammergau or who has lived there for at least 20 years is entitled to join the 2,300-strong cast, all amateurs, including four to five hundred children and technical crew, not to mention livestock such as sheep, goats and the donkey Jesus rides into Jerusalem, when some 600 people are on stage at the same time, while a ?????-piece orchestra plays live under it.
+Anyone born in Oberammergau or who has lived there for at least 20 years is entitled to join the 2,300-strong cast, all amateurs, including four to five hundred children and technical crew, not to mention livestock such as sheep, goats and the donkey Jesus rides into Jerusalem, when some 600 people are on stage at the same time, while an orchestra plays live under it.

 Jesus entering Jerusalem

 It’s easy to spot the following year’s male cast members.
 They’re the hirsute ‘Herren’ walking around who not allowed to shave or cut their hair from Ash Wednesday (late February) of the previous year until the performances are over – or more than eighteen months.

 From its beginnings on a makeshift stage in front of the local church, this enactment of the life and death of Jesus Christ has grown over the centuries, thanks to a huge communal effort, to fill the custom-built, the Passion Play Theatre over a hundred times.
 Built in 1900 to seat 4,600 (when the village had only 1,000 inhabitants), the structure is made of more metal than the Eiffel Tower.
 Half a million visitors flocked to its previous production in 2010.